 How to Encrypt an Email: The Easy Way and the Hard Way

-If you’re already here, we probably don’t have to work too hard to convince you that learning how to encrypt an email is one of the best things you can do for your own digital privacy.
-Even with Section 215 of the Patriot Act out of the picture, there are still plenty of threats to your email privacy, and not just from bulk surveillance.
-Email encryption provides an extra layer of protection between you and any hackers or cyber criminals trying to access the rich quantity of personal data you likely have lurking in your inbox.
-Names, addresses, phone numbers — your email server is a veritable gold mine for bad guys with hacking chops.
+If you’re already here, we probably don’t have to work too hard to convince you that learning how to encrypt an email is one of the best things you can do to protect the sensitive information you need to share.
+Email encryption provides an extra layer of protection for the rich quantity of data you store and share via email: Names, addresses, phone numbers — your email server is a veritable gold mine for bad guys with hacking chops.

 Thankfully, now we have a few more options.
-You can learn how to encrypt an email the hard way, by using tools like Pretty Good Privacy (PGP) or S/MIME, or you can use Virtru to quickly and conveniently encrypt your email.
+You can learn how to encrypt an email the hard way, by using tools like Pretty Good Privacy (PGP) or S/MIME, or you can encrypt email the quick and easy way, with Virtru.
 Let’s take a brief look at each option, and what it entails.

 How to Encrypt an Email the Hard Way: PGP